Excel SWITCH Function (Table of Contents)

 - Value1: This the test value or logical value comparing to the Expression.
 We can give 126 logical tests.

-- Result1: If the first logical test is true, what should be the result we want.
+- Result1: If the first logical test is true, what should be the result we want

 - Default or Value 2: Here, we can see two things.
-One is Default; if the first logical test is FALSE, what is the default value we want.
-The second one is Value2; this is the second logical test for the Expression.
+One is Default; if the first logical test is FALSE, what is the default value we want The second one is Value2; this is the second logical test for the Expression.

 - Result 2: This is the result of the second logical test we are testing.

-How to Use SWITCH Function in Excel?
+How to Use the SWITCH Function in Excel?

 SWITCH Function in Excel – Example #1

-As I said at the beginning, SWITCH is an alternative to the IF condition in excel.
-We will now see how the simple IF condition works and compare the SWITCH with the IF condition in excel.
+As I said at the beginning, SWITCH is an alternative to the IF condition in Excel.
+We will now see how the simple IF condition works and compare the SWITCH with the IF condition in Excel.

 =IF (A2=”Apple”, “Medium”, IF(A2=”orange”, “Cold”, IF(A2=”Sapota”, “Heat”, IF(A2=”Watermelon”, “Cold”, “???”))))